irods-contrib/metalnx-web/docs/INSTALL.md

 *****Metalnx Components:*****

 - Metalnx relies on Apache Tomcat to provide the necessary Java servlet environment to run the application.
-- *Metalnx*- the application.
+- *Metalnx Web* - the application.
 Metalnx is a Java based application.
 The application is provided in an .rpm package or .deb package which requires that Apache Tomcat be installed first.
 The application can be installed as a `.war` file manually if so desired.
--	*Metalnx Remote Monitor Daemons (RMD).*  The Metalnx RMD is a small, lightweight daemon which is installed (via .rpm or .deb package) on each iCAT and resource server in the grid.
+-	*[Metalnx Remote Monitor Daemons (RMD).][RMD_github_repo]*  The Metalnx RMD is a small, lightweight daemon which is installed (via .rpm or .deb package) on each iCAT and resource server in the grid.
 Metalnx RMD provides, on demand, basic availability information of each server in the iRODS grid which allows Metalnx to report on the overall health of the grid.
-- *Metalnx micro services.*  Metalnx (optional) provides a collection of iRODS micro services which, if installed, will automatically extract and add to the ICAT embedded metadata in files uploaded to iRODS via Metalnx.
+- *[Metalnx micro services][MSI_github_repo].*  Metalnx (optional) provides a collection of iRODS micro services which, if installed, will automatically extract and add to the ICAT embedded metadata in files uploaded to iRODS via Metalnx.
 The micro services are provided as an .rpm file.
 The micro service package must be installed in the micro services directory on each iRODS server in the grid in order for the functionality to work.

 Figure 2 (below) illustrates an iRODS grid with Metalnx deployed: